 Practice of Medicine

-Essential Medical Skill Can Change Physician Behavior and Improve Patient Outcomes
+Vital Medical Skill: Change Physician Behavior & Help Patient Outcomes

 A recent Emergency Medical Journal article examined the relationship between empathy and litigation.
 The authors enrolled two groups of patients into a randomized, double-blind controlled trial.
 The subjects watched simulated discharge discussions between physicians and standardized patients; half of the videos differed only by the inclusion of two brief empathy statements.
 These verbalizations included: 1) a reflection on the patients' concerns about their symptoms, and 2) a reflection on their health awareness.